Filpill/blog-web/content/projects/2023-11-13-windows-linux-fileshare.md

 ## Execute Bash Script
 After executing the script, you will be prompted for the windows pwd which can enter into the terminal.
 And if there are no errors, you should be able to **access vm_shared (Windows) from /mnt/Hyper-V (Linux)**.

-Hopefully the article assists in helping you get a more seamless experience between Windows and Linux.
+Hopefully the article assists in helping you get a more seamless file transfer experience between Windows and Linux.